 - Abbreviations should be spelled out at the first occurrence: some common ones (US, GDP, BBC) being exceptions.

 The Sage Author Gateway has some general advice and on how to get published, plus links to further resources.
 Sage Author Services also offers authors a variety of ways to improve and enhance their article including English language editing, plagiarism detection, and video abstract and infographic preparation.

 For information and guidance on how to make your article more discoverable, visit our Gateway page on How to Help Readers Find Your Article Online

-Emerging Economies Cases Journal adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+Emerging Economies Cases Journal adheres to a rigorous double-anonymize reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.